thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-demo/app-hrnet-cam-hdmi/README.md

 ## The prepost_hrnet.yaml for app-hrnet-cam-hdmi

+In this section, we will prepare the `prepost_hrnet.yaml` which is necessary for app-hrnet-cam-hdmi DRP-AI Translator.

 #### Install the DRP-AI_Translator

 Install the `DRP-AI_Translator`.
 If `DRP-AI_Translator` had been inatalled, we could skip this step.